FranUrsus/TimeSeriesImaging/README.md

 ### Deep learning

-  Deep leaning model will be trained by providing as inputs the weekly temporal series modelled as Gramian Angular Field as RGB images.
+  Deep leaning model will be trained by providing as inputs the weekly temporal series modelled as Gramian Angular Field Summation, difference, and Markov as RGB channel images.
 The neural netorks outputs will be the corresponding label for the consumption cluster for next day.

 ### Input